Accounting officer: role and responsibilities

 Trustees must appoint an accounting officer

-• They should be a senior executive leader – in single academy trusts this should be the principal, in multi-academy trusts (MATs) it should be the chief executive or equivalent
+• In multi-academy trusts (MATs) it should be the chief executive or equivalent

-• They must be fit and suitable for the role
+• They must be a fit and suitable person for the role

-• You must get prior approval from the Education and Skills Funding Agency (ESFA) if, in exceptional circumstances, you want to appoint an accounting officer who isn't a trust employee
+• Your trust must get prior approval from the DfE if, in exceptional circumstances, it wants to appoint an accounting officer who isn't a trust employee

 Main responsibilities